richhx/python_bot/README.md

 # python_bot
-Learning how to use a python and making a Reddit bot at the same time.
+Python fun.
+This bot simply replies to the top 5 threads in a subreddit that contain the phrase 'i love python!' with "So does Richard!".
+Further development to be done at a later time.